decepulis/portfolio-eleventy-site/README.md

----
-title: This Website
-description: Some fun with SSGs and CSS.
-date: 2019-08
-dateformat: MonthYear
----
 ## Development
 ### Build Pipeline: Webpack & 11ty
 The build process used in this project can largely be credited to the 11ty starting point template [deventy](https://github.com/ianrose/deventy), by Ian Rose (who has supremely good web development sensibilities).